owlbarn/tutorial/book/algodiff/README.md

 ## Forward and Reverse Propagation API

-So far we have talked a lot about what is Algorithmic Differentiation and how it works, with theory, example illustration, and code.
+So far we have talked a lot about what is algorithmic differentiation and how it works, with theory, example illustration, and code.
-Now finally let's turn to how to use it in Owl.
+Now finally let's turn to using it in Owl.
 Owl provides both numerical differentiation (in [Numdiff.Generic](https://github.com/owlbarn/owl/blob/master/src/base/optimise/owl_numdiff_generic_sig.ml) module) and algorithmic differentiation (in [Algodiff.Generic](https://github.com/owlbarn/owl/blob/master/src/base/algodiff/owl_algodiff_generic_sig.ml) module).
-We have briefly used them in previous sections to validate the calculation results of our manual forward and reverse differentiation.
+We have briefly used them in previous sections to validate the calculation results of our manual forward and reverse differentiation examples.

-Algorithmic Differentiation is a core module built in Owl, which is one of Owl's special feature among other similar numerical libraries.
+Algorithmic Differentiation is a core module built in Owl, which is one of Owl's special features among other similar numerical libraries.
-`Algodiff.Generic` is a functor that accept a Ndarray modules.
+`Algodiff.Generic` is a functor that accepts a Ndarray modules.
-By plugging in `Dense.Ndarray.S` and `Dense.Ndarray.D` modules we can have AD modules that support `float32` and `float64` precision respectively.
+By plugging in `Dense.Ndarray.S` and `Dense.Ndarray.D` modules we can have AD modules that supports `float32` and `float64` precision respectively.

 ```ocaml
 module S = Owl_algodiff_generic.Make (Owl_algodiff_primal_ops.S)
 module D = Owl_algodiff_generic.Make (Owl_algodiff_primal_ops.D)
 ```

-EXPLAIN what is this `Owl_algodiff_primal_ops` thing.
+This `Owl_algodiff_primal_ops` module here might seem unfamiliar to you, but in essence it is mostly an alias of the Ndarray module, with certain matrix and linear algebra functions added in.
 We will mostly use the double precision `Algodiff.D` module, but of course using other choices is also perfectly fine.

 ### Expressing Computation

-Let's look at the the previous example of [@eq:algodiff:example], and express it in the AD module.
+Let's look at the the previous example of [@eq:algodiff:example], and express it with the AD module.
 Normally, the code below should do.

 ```ocaml